Close up of greater sage grouse. Photo by Bob Wick, BLM.

 Habitat in Season

-Sagebrush flowers in late summer and produces seeds by early fall.
-Pollen is blown by the wind.
-Mature seeds are dispersed by the wind or through the digestive tracts of the animals that eat the seed heads.
+In the fall, sagebrush produces seeds which are dispersed by the wind or through the digestive tracts of the animals that eat them.